 Ugo A Ezenkwele, MD, MPH

-In addition to direct patient care, his clinical interests include emergency medicine management systems and health care information technology.
+In addition to direct patient care, his clinical interests include emergency medicine management systems, diversity, equity in medicine and health care information technology.
 He is passionate about optimizing the delivery of care to acutely ill patients and improving the experience of patients in the emergency room.
 Prior to joining Mount Sinai, he oversaw emergency room clinical operations which led to improvements in patient satisfaction, a decrease in the time to be seen by a provider, and a decrease in the percent of patients leaving the emergency room before being seen by a provider.
 He has found that improved patient care can be achieved through technology, including electronic health records, as well as through educating patients, hospital staff and community physicians.
 Dr. Ezenkwele is committed to the goal of helping to create a system of seamless coordinated and integrated care for patients.

 Dr. Ezenkwele is engaging with members of the Queens community and educating them in regards to various topics such as injury prevention.
 He is also interested in issues surrounding sensitivity in health care delivery to the culturally diverse population in Queens.
 He hopes that through patient and community physician engagement to optimize the integration of patient care on both campuses of the Hospital.

 In 2021, Dr. Ezenkwele was recognized by Crains New York as a Notable Black Leader and Executive (https://www.crainsnewyork.com/awards/notable-black-leaders-and-executives-2021).
 He also received the Vituity Award in Executive Leadership.